Skip to content

 The Stokes Croft Sound

 Stokes Croft remains Bristol's beating heart for rock music, where graffitied walls and converted warehouses house some of the city's grittiest venues.
-The Fleece, tucked away on St Thomas Street, has hosted everyone from Radiohead to local punk outfits cutting their teeth.
+The Fleece, tucked away on St Thomas Street, has operated since 1982 and hosted everyone from Radiohead to local punk outfits cutting their teeth.
 This strip of alternative Bristol pulses with a raw energy that's distinctly different from London's polished rock scene.
-Here, bands develop their sound in intimate spaces where you can feel the bass reverberating through Victorian brick walls.
+Here, bands develop their sound in intimate spaces where you can feel the bass reverberating through Victorian brick walls — rooms of 150–450 capacity that the Music Venue Trust classifies as grassroots, and part of the 830+ such venues it tracks across the UK.
 The area's reputation for nurturing experimental rock acts means booking here connects you with artists who've honed their craft in one of England's most authentic music districts.

 Local Flavour